Semantic Density

 What It Is

-Semantic density quantifies how many meaningful concepts, entities, and their relationships exist within a given content segment.
-Unlike keyword density which counts term frequency, semantic density evaluates the richness and interconnectedness of ideas that AI systems use to assess topical authority.
+Semantic density quantifies how many meaningful concepts, entities, and their relationships exist within a given content segment, expressed as a percentage of entity concentration per 1,000 words.
+Unlike keyword density which counts term frequency, semantic density evaluates the richness and interconnectedness of ideas using NER methodology (spaCy) and co-occurrence analysis.

 Why It Matters